(AKA Comprehensive Chromosome Screening CCS)

 PGT-A is a screening technique that is used with IVF to determine if an embryo contains a normal number of chromosomes.
 Healthy embryos should have 23 pairs of chromosomes.

-We recommend PGT-A to anyone having IVF, but you might be particular interested if you have had repeated miscarriages, failed IVF, or are over 36 years of age.
+Anyone having IVF may benefit from PGT-A, but you might be particularly interested if you have had repeated miscarriages, failed IVF, or are over 36 years of age.

 How Is PGT-A Different from Traditional IVF?